microsoft/go-infra/cmd/git-go-patch/README.md

 It's possible to accidentally squash a commit into the wrong patch file during a rebase.
 This makes the change show up in the wrong patch file.
 To fix this, sometimes it's simplest to start from scratch and copy changes back in manually.
-However, many general `rebase` recovery methods will work.
+However, many [general history rewriting methods](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) will work.
 Here are a few strategies:

 #### Go back to the pre-rebase commit in the submodule

 You might be able to go back to the pre-rebase commit and try the `rebase` again.
-The original commit might be in your terminal history.
+The original commit might be in your terminal history: many commands log the commit hashes they operate on.
-Also, try `git reflog` in the submodule.
+Or, try `git reflog` in the submodule to [recover the commit hash](https://git-scm.com/book/en/v2/Git-Internals-Maintenance-and-Data-Recovery#_data_recovery).

 If you anticipate a challenging rebase, you can also preemptively create a temporary branch in the submodule or note down the commit hash before starting the rebase.
 This way, you know for sure that you can get back to a known state if it goes wrong.